Table of Contents

 Personal Life

-Alexis Knief and Timothy Olyphant have been in a relationship ever since they were children.
-And in the year 1991, at the age of 22, they both tied the knot at a young age.
-His first love was a beautiful and passionate woman.
-Additionally, he did not have relationships with any other ladies.
 He was completely truthful with his wife at all times.
-And for all of these years, has been leading a life that is full of passion and joy.
+And for all of these years, she has been leading a life that is full of passion and joy.
 This married couple is the parents of three children.
-The oldest child, Grace Katherine, was born in 1999, followed by Henry, who was born in 2001, and the youngest child, Vivian, was born in 2003.
+Grace Katherine, the oldest child, was born in 1999, then Henry, in 2001, and Vivian, in 2003.
 The couple is devoted to one another, understands one another, and has had a joyful life together.

 Timothy Olyphant Age, Height, and Weight

 Timothy Olyphant’s age is 55 years old as of 2023.
-His Height is almost 1.83 m and his weight is 80kg.
+His height is almost 1.83 m, and his weight is 80kg.

 Timothy Olyphant Career

-- Timothy’s other theatrical credits include the one-person piece ‘The SantaLand Diaries,’ in which he played the role of David Sedaris, a very well-known American humorist, comedian, author, and radio contributor.
+• Timothy’s other theatrical credits include the one-person piece ‘The SantaLand Diaries,’ in which he played the role of David Sedaris, a very well-known American humorist, comedian, author, and radio contributor.
 The play, which was performed at the “Atlantic Theater Company,” was adapted from one of David’s published works.

-- Timothy had recurring roles in ‘Deadwood’ the Western series, which aired on HBO from 2004 to 2006.
+• Timothy had recurring roles in ‘Deadwood’ the Western series, which aired on HBO from 2004 to 2006.
 He was given the role of ‘Seth Bullock,’ who was a Canadian-American Western sheriff, a hardware store owner, and a US Marshal until his death.
 Because of his performance in the part, Timothy, along with the rest of the cast, was nominated for a Screen Actors Guild Award.
 The movie adaptation of the television show ‘Deadwood,’ which is expected to be released in 2019, has him serving as an executive producer.

-- The ‘Toronto Film Critics Association’ recognized Timothy’s work in the thriller adventure film ‘A Perfect Getaway’ in 2009 with a nomination for ‘Best Supporting Actor.’
+• The ‘Toronto Film Critics Association’ recognized Timothy’s work in the thriller adventure film ‘A Perfect Getaway’ in 2009 with a nomination for ‘Best Supporting Actor.’
 He took on the role of ‘Nick,’ a hiker who pretended to be a veteran of the Iraq War.

-- In the science-fiction movie “The Crazies,” which came out in 2010, Timothy played the part of “David,” an Ogden Mesh-based sheriff.
+• In the science-fiction movie “The Crazies,” which came out in 2010, Timothy played the part of “David,” an Ogden Mesh-based sheriff.
 For this performance, he was nominated for “Best Horror Actor” for the “Scream Award.”
 In the first-person shooter video game ‘Turok,’ where he played the part of a cowboy, he had his first opportunity to provide his voice acting skills.
 After that, Timothy provided his voice for characters in the animated films “Rango” and “Missing Link,” respectively.

-- Timothy’s most notable role on television was that of Deputy US Marshal Raylan Givens, whom he played in the criminal drama series “Justified” on the FX network.
+• Timothy’s most notable role on television was that of Deputy US Marshal Raylan Givens, whom he played in the criminal drama series “Justified” on the FX network.
 He made his first appearance as the character in 2010 and continued to do so until 2015, for a total of 78 episodes.
 The initial storyline for the series was based on Elmore Leonard’s short story “Fire in the Hole,” as well as his books “Pronto” and “Riding the Rap.”
 These works also served as the basis for Raylan’s character.

-- A few of the show’s episodes had Timothy serving as the executive producer for certain episodes.
+• A few of the show’s episodes had Timothy serving as the executive producer for certain episodes.
 In 2011, he was presented with the “Satellite Award” for “Best Actor,” and the following year, he was nominated for the same award.
 In addition, Timothy was put forth for consideration for the “TCA Award,” Primetime Emmy,” and “Critics’ Choice Television Award.”

-- Timothy earned a “Critics’ Choice Television Award” in 2016 for his role as “Rake Grinder,” a fictionalized version of himself, in the single-camera legal comedy “The Grinder” that aired on Fox.
+• Timothy earned a “Critics’ Choice Television Award” in 2016 for his role as “Rake Grinder,” a fictionalized version of himself, in the single-camera legal comedy “The Grinder” that aired on Fox.
 The character was based on Timothy.

-- At the moment, Timothy can be seen playing the role of “Joel Hammond” in the horror comedy “Santa Clarita Diet,” which is produced by Netflix and stars Drew Barrymore as “Sheila Hammond,” Joel’s wife.
+• Currently, Timothy is portraying “Joel Hammond” in the Netflix-produced horror comedy “Santa Clarita Diet,” which also stars Drew Barrymore as “Sheila Hammond,” Joel’s wife.
 In addition to that, he serves as the executive producer of a number of the episodes.

 Timothy Olyphant’s Social Media Profile!